dlidstrom/EventStoreLite/README.md

         }
     }

 That should pass.

+### Activating the account

 Now we need a way to activate an account.
 Let's specify the behaviour and add a password parameter while we're at it:

     [Test]